reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

 ````

 So the ``ConfigMap`` is mounted to the path `/flyway/sql`, which is the default path for SQL migration
 with flyway.
-Environment variables ``FLYWAY_USER`` and `FLYWAY_PASSWORD` define the user for connecting the database
+Environment variables ``FLYWAY_USER`` and `FLYWAY_PASSWORD` define the user for connecting the database,
-and it is the admin user.
+who is the admin user.
 The variable ``FLYWAY_PLACEHOLDER_REPLACEMENT`` enables the placeholder replacement.
 The variable ``FLYWAY_PLACEHOLDERS_USERNAME`` is set to the username of `User Service` und the variable
 ``FLYWAY_PLACEHOLDERS_PASSWORD`` to its password.

-After running these script the database for the user, the user und the privileges are created and are under
+After these scripts have been running, the database for the user, the user und the privileges are created and are under
 flyway control.
 So if you want to change you database configuration, you have to add a new SQL script to the
 ``ConfigMap`` and start the `Job` again.
 Ideally the pipeline does it.
 You just have to push the changes of
 `ConfigMap` to your repository.

-And this works every time, when you want to set up new environments with your SMSs.
+That always works, when you want to set up new environments with your SMSs.
 The SCM will create
 the database and configure it for the application automatically.

 If you have many environments in your delivery pipeline you have configure it once and it works on every
 environment.

 ### Deployment of Application
-To access the configuration of the database from the application, the application has to read this from ``ConfigMap``
+To access the database from the application, it has to read the database configuration from ``ConfigMap``
 and ``Secret``.
 Of course there is a `spring-boot-starter` for this goal.

-Add these dependencies to you ``build.gradle``
+These dependencies should be added to your ``build.gradle``

 ````groovy
     implementation 'org.springframework.cloud:spring-cloud-starter-kubernetes-config:1.0.4.RELEASE'